adamsilver/adamsilver.io-jekyll/_drafts/2029-01-01-the-disadvantages-of-javascript-polyfills.md

 A polyfill, can be described as follows:

-> "A polyfill, or polyfiller, is a piece of code (or plugin) that provides the technology that you, the developer, expect the browser to provide natively.
-Flattening the API landscape if you will."
+> "A polyfill, [...] is a piece of code (or plugin) that provides the technology that you, the developer, expect the browser to provide natively.
+Flattening the API landscape [...]."

 This sounds like a great idea because it means developers can assume that the the API is there and ready to use no matter the browser.
 However, this can be very problematic which David Mark summaries: